-Taking all of this into consideration, it is evident that Android devices, which are powered by Google, are still wining, meaning this search engine will likely dominate in the voice search world, alongside mobile and desktop.
+Taking all of this into consideration, it is evident that Android devices, which are powered by Google, are still winning, meaning this search engine will likely dominate in the voice search world, alongside mobile and desktop.

 3. Listen to the Way People Reference You When Speaking

-When looking to optimize their pages for Google search, first step for most people is opening the Google AdWords Keyword Planner to find out the exact number of searches for a particular keyword.
+When looking to optimize their pages for Google search, the first step for most people is opening the Google AdWords Keyword Planner to find out the exact number of searches for a particular keyword.

-When it comes to voice search, there is no tool that will give you such a precise, instant answer; if you think about it, when people try to find you, your product or services, they are not going to say the same exact thing they would type into search bar.
+When it comes to voice search, there is no tool that will give you such a precise, instant answer; if you think about it, when people try to find you, your product, or services, they are not going to say the same exact thing they would type into the search bar.

-For example, if you were running a restaurant, your potential customer will type “restaurants near me”, however, if they were to use voice search, they would probably say something like “where is the closest restaurant” or something alongside of that.
+For example, if you were running a restaurant, your potential customer will type “restaurants near me”, however, if they were to use voice search, they would probably say something like “where is the closest restaurant” or something alongside that.

 For this reason, when you are talking to your prospects, it is of utmost importance to listen to the way people reference you or your business.